TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 *   Sale
 *   Live chat

 Receive 50% off all swimwear, water shoes and more.
-Plus, free two-day shipping to most U.S. addresses!
+40% off all other full-price styles!

-code: SPLASH pin: 6428 DETAILS
+code: STRIPES pin: 6423 DETAILS

 Customer Service Menu